futuredapp/Engineering-Handbook/docs/Teams/android/project_setup/00_new_repo.md

 # First steps

 ## Creating repository
-Create new repository by using one of project templates, depending on the project type:
+Create new **private** repository by using one of project templates, depending on the project type:

 - [futuredapp/kmp-futured-template](https://github.com/futuredapp/kmp-futured-template) for Kotlin Multiplatform (KMP) projects
 - [futuredapp/android-project-template-compose](https://github.com/futuredapp/android-project-template-compose) for Android-only projects